freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 970.1

-It works :smile: View the file tree of the `website` folder so I can see what else we need to do.
+:smile: View the file tree of the `website` folder to see what else you need to do.

 #### HINTS